phenopype/phenopype-gallery/source/projects/worm-length/index.md

 ## Background

-## Background

 Body length is a commonly measured trait.
 However, live animals are typically not well behaved in front of camera: typically the body is not aligned straight, which makes length measure difficult and sometimes time consuming.
 Some computer vision can help here, such as [skeletonization](https://en.wikipedia.org/wiki/Topological_skeleton) for an acurate semi automatic approach, and polyline drawing for a less acurate, manual aproach. phenopype's `detect_mask` can automatically detect geometric objects using [Hough transformation](https://en.wikipedia.org/wiki/Hough_transform).
-It takes a while to specific the right parameters for the circle detection - this configuration proved to be useful for the 6-well plates in the images (already preset in `gallery_project_7.yaml` in the template repo):
+It can take a while to fine-tune the right parameters for the circle detection.
+For this particular project, the below configuration for `detect_mask`(included in the template) proved to be useful for the 6-well plates in the images:

 ```python
 - detect_mask: